ItsDixie/screeps/README.md

 It doesn't absolutly mean it will be peaceful if you will get bad reputation you will be not welcome (someday I will make this dream to live)
 Also I try to implicate genetic algorithm for some features, but only when ALL core features will compleated

+# Road map
+Bot already can auto-expand and handle your spawns, so basicly it can run without you.
+Will be beta after auto-placing for construction sites.
+And will be finished after impelement all functions mentioned in info

 Currently includes basic functions like:
 * passive-defence
 * active-defence